-As an EU member nation in central Europe, Czech Republic can be a popular destination for international contractors looking for new client opportunities.
-Prague, the capital city, is a well-known cultural center, drawing large numbers of workers and visitors.
-When you add in the very low-income tax rates, Czech Republic begins to look appealing to foreign contractors.
+As an EU member nation in central Europe, the Czech Republic can be a popular destination for international contractors looking for new client opportunities.
+Prague, the capital city, is a well-known cultural centre, drawing large numbers of workers and visitors.
+When you add in the very low-income tax rates, the Czech Republic begins to look appealing to foreign contractors.

 Before you begin searching for Czech clients you will want to know what to expect in terms of work regulations, taxes, immigration, and business culture.
 This guide will outline those areas for you, as well as your options for structuring your contracts and payment.

 Do I need a visa to be a contractor in the Czech Republic?

 If you are an EU citizen you don’t need a visa to work in the Czech Republic, and for stays beyond 90 days, you will only need a residence permit.
 Other nationalities will need a work permit for self-employment, also known as a ‘trade license’ (or zivno) visa.